-Following approval of the United Wambo Joint Venture Project (Modification 16) in August 2019, DPIE issued a revised Development Consent (DA 305-7-2003) for the Wambo Coal Mine.
-In accordance with Condition B66, Schedule 2 of DA 305-7-2003, WCPL is preparing a contemporary Erosion and Sediment Control Plan1 (ESCP).
-As this plan is still in preparation, and to avoid duplication of existing Environmental Management Plans, this LMP references components of the existing, approved ESCP (Version 10).
+Following approval of the United Wambo Joint Venture Project (Modification 16) in August 2019, the NSW Department of Planning, Industry and Environment (DPIE) (now DPE) issued a revised Development Consent (DA 305-7-2003) for the Wambo Coal Mine.
+In accordance with Condition B66 (d) (iii), Schedule 2 of DA 305-7-2003, WCPL has prepared an Erosion and Sediment Control Plan (ESCP).
+This LMP references components of the existing ESCP (Version 4) approved on 17 January 2022.
 The ESCP is included as Attachment 2.